merll/docker-map/docs/guide/containers/maps.rst

 .. _container-clients:

-Clients
-"""""""
-The property :attr:`~dockermap.map.config.container.ContainerConfiguration.clients` provides the same functionality as :ref:`map_clients` on map level.
-However, if set for a container, it overrides a map-level setting.
-This may be useful for processes that you only want running exactly once per cluster of servers (e.g. celerybeat or database migrations).
-It is also possible to run a particular configuration on a larger or completely different set of clients than the map default specifies.

 Stop timeout
 """"""""""""
 When stopping or restarting a container, Docker sends a ``SIGTERM`` signal to its main process.
 After a timeout period,